stevedonovan/gentle-intro/3-filesystem.md

 has to be as simple as possible, but no simpler.
-A systems language _needs_ a `String/&str` distinction (owned versus borrowed: this is also very _convenient_) and if it wishes to standardize on Unicode strings then it needs another type to handle text which isn't valid Unicode.
+A systems language _needs_ a `String/&str` distinction (owned versus borrowed: this is also very _convenient_) and if it wishes to standardize on Unicode strings then it needs another type to handle text which isn't valid Unicode - hence `OsString/&OsStr`.

 People are also very used to processing filenames as if they were text, which is why Rust makes it easier to manipulate file paths using `PathBuf` methods.